MadameSolette/BetterDiscord/Themes/Air-for-Discord/Dark/README.md

 - Friendlist
 - StatusPicker

+## Blocked Messages are not available to read !!!

 ## StatusPicker
-If you want my StatusPicker follow this Link:
+If you want my StatusPicker follow this Link to the blank customizable version:
 - [SlitusPicker](https://github.com/MadameSolette/BetterDiscord/tree/master/Themes/Mini-Themes/SlitusPicker)

 ## Install: